hans/hans.github.com/_posts/2016-06-18-spinn-hybrid-tree-sequence-models.md

 All we need to do is build a shift-reduce parser that combines **vector representations** rather than subtrees.
-This system is a pretty simple extension to the original shift-reduce setup:
+This system is a pretty simple extension of the original shift-reduce setup:

 - **Shift** pulls the next *word embedding* from the buffer and pushes it onto the stack.